mattock/openvpn-vagrant/buildbot-host/README.md

     vagrant up buildbot-worker-windows-server-2019

-It will automatically connect to the buildmaster if provisioning went well.
+The worker will automatically connect to the buildmaster if provisioning went well.
 That said, provisioning Windows tends to be way more unreliable than provisioning Linux, so you may have to destroy and rebuild it a few times.
 The main reason for provisioning failures are the reboots that are required:
 Vagrant is sometimes unable to re-establish WinRM connectivity when the VM